kimjoar/ttm4165/Sammendrag.markdown

 Stupid Network
 --------------

-* In a stupid netwowrk, control passes from the center to the edge, from the telco to the users with an abundance of processing power at their fingertips.
-The center of the netowrk is based on plentiful infrastructure — cheap bandwidth and switching — that is about as smart as a river.
+* In a stupid network, control passes from the center to the edge, from the telco to the users with an abundance of processing power at their fingertips.
+The center of the network is based on plentiful infrastructure — cheap bandwidth and switching — that is about as smart as a river.
 * Stupid networks have three basic advantages over Intelligent Networks:
   * Abundant infrastructure
   * Underspecification
   * A universal way of dealing with underlying network details
 * Two models of capital investment:
-  * In the telco model, network expansion is a big decision that requires expert engineers, detailed Erlang models of congestion, and several consultants - and takes months, it not years, no implement.
+  * In the telco model, network expansion is a big decision that requires expert engineers, detailed Erlang models of congestion, and several consultants - and takes months, it not years, to implement.
   * In a stupid network, expansion is no problem.
 * This ability to "just do it" liberates huge amounts of innovative energy.
-*

 Seeing What's Next
 ------------------